fivestars/aladdin-demo/README.md

         use: false
         port: 8001

 Set the `use` field to `true`.
-This is all you need to do to see nginx work, you can verify this by restarting the app with `aladdin restart`.
+This is all you need to do to see nginx work, you can verify this by restarting the app with `aladdin start`.
 Navigate to the aladdin-demo service pod in the Kubernetes dashboard and you should be able to see two containers running.
 Read on for how we did it.

 Since we are just using the `nginx:1.12-alpine` image without modifications, there is no need to create a separate Dockerfile for it.